 University of Mauritius, Mauritius

-Azhagan Chenganna is Lecturer in Media Studies at the University of Mauritius.
-He teaches in the fields of journalism including modules of reporting and writing and advanced reporting.
+Azhagan Chenganna is a lecturer of Media Studies at the University of Mauritius.
+He teaches modules of reporting and writing and advanced reporting.
 He has previously worked as a journalist in a Sunday newspaper in Mauritius.
-His interests are in investigative journalism, ethical practices and media cultures.
+His interests are investigative journalism, ethical practices and media cultures.

 Data Journalism Platform, Turkey

-Data Journalism Lecturer @khasedutr.
-Founder of Data Journalism Turkey Platform (@dagmedyaveri ) & small data journalism news site Dağ Medya (@Dagmedyanet).
-She is also president of Open Data and Data Journalism Association in İstanbul,Turkey.
-You can talk with her about data journalism education, data collection, data scraping & ethics, data cleaning& ethics, open data, data analysis, data visualization, data storytelling and daily data journalism workshops, open data and open data trainings.
+Dag is the president of Open Data and Data Journalism Association in İstanbul,Turkey.
+You can talk with her about data journalism education, data collection, data scraping and ethics, data cleaning and ethics, open data, data analysis, data visualization, data storytelling and daily data journalism workshops, open data and open data training.

 Université Libre de Bruxelles

-Laurence Dierickx is journalist and developer, working as professional for fifteen years.
-After obtaining a master degree in Science and Technology of Information and Communication (Université Libre de Bruxelles), she has started a doctoral research project about how the automated production of news can support investigative reporting.
-More specifically, she is studying the relationships between human journalists and algorithmic programs through the lens of uses, which draws the question of journalist’s perception of news automation.
-Her approach is transdisciplinary, binding constructive and critical technology and journalism theories.
+After obtaining a masters degree in Science and Technology of Information and Communication (Université Libre de Bruxelles), she started a doctoral research project about how the automated production of news can support investigative reporting.
+More specifically, she is studying the relation between human journalists and algorithmic programs through the lens of uses, which draws the question of journalist’s perception of news automation.
+Her approach is trans-disciplinary, binding constructive and critical technology and journalism theories.
 It is also shaped by her hybrid professional background.

 Paulette Desormeaux Parra